Project

 Actions #9

-Updated by hurhaj almost 3 years ago
+Updated by hurhaj over 3 years ago

 • Have a small python/perl script that can run every minute and poll the dashboard for reviews to be approved - and do so if.